brewbert/wxMol/readme.md

 Copyright (c) 2010 Ing.
-Hubert Hanghofer
+Hubert Hanghofer,
 Licensed under the GPL (see sources).
-Binaries are available from <http://hanghofer.net/~hubert/python>
+Binaries are available from <http://hanghofer.net/~hubert/python>.
 Sources are available from the repositories at

 *   <https://github.com/brewbert/wxMol> and